codetracker-learning/INDIVIDUAL-PROJECT-sorting-hat/README.md

 - A [bootstrap form](https://getbootstrap.com/docs/4.1/components/forms/) will then appear to fill in the student's name and a button to sort.
 This should then assign the student to a random house (Gryffindor, Hufflepuff, Ravenclaw, or Slytherin).

-- On sorting a student, the form should clear and a [bootstrap card](https://getbootstrap.com/docs/4.1/components/card/) with the student's name and house should print below the form.
+- On sorting a student, the form should clear and a [bootstrap card](https://getbootstrap.com/docs/4.1/components/card/) with the student's name and a random house assignment should print below the form.

 - You should also be able to expel a student after they have been sorted, which should remove their card from the student record.